qgis/QGIS-Documentation/docs/server_manual/services/wms.rst

 External WMS layers
 -------------------

-QGIS Server allows including layers from external WMS servers in WMS GetMap and WMS GetPrint requests.
+QGIS Server allows including layers from external WMS servers in WMS :ref:`GetMap <wms_getmap>` and WMS :ref:`GetPrint <wms_getprint>` requests.
 This is especially useful if a web client uses an external background layer in the web map.
 For performance reasons, such layers should be directly requested by the web client (not cascaded via QGIS server).
 For printing however, these layers should be cascaded via QGIS server in order to appear in the printed map.